-Propafenone is in a group of drugs called Class IC anti-arrhythmics.
-It affects the way your heart beats.
+Rythmol is a Class IC anti-arrhythmic that affects the way your heart beats.

-You should not use this medication if you are allergic to propafenone, or if you have:
+You should not use Rythmol if you are allergic to it, or if you have:

 a breathing disorder;

-You may take propafenone with or without food.
+You may take Rythmol with or without food.

 What happens if I miss a dose?